awaescher/homebridge-eltako-minisafe2/README.md

 </p>

-# Homebridge Eltako for MiniSafe2
+# Homebridge Eltako Plugin for MiniSafe2

 This plugin adds the devices from your [Eltako MiniSafe2](https://www.eltako.com/en/product/professional-smart-home-en/controllers-and-gateways-enocean-zigbee-knx-dali-mqtt-and-much-more/minisafe2/) to Apple HomeKit.